-All pygmy goats must be identified by a tag, tattoo, scrapie tag or microchip, and have a completed 4-H Pygmy • Goat ID enrollment in the 4-H Online system by May 15.
+All pygmy goats must be identified by a tag, tattoo, scrapie tag or microchip, and complete an online livestock form and an Animal Location form must be turned into the Extension Office by May 15.

 4-H Fair:

 All 4-H pygmy goats will be physically inspected prior to entering the barn and may be rejected or removed due to health issues at any time during the fair.